4d/4d-for-ios/docs/DeployInHouse-RegisterAppleDeveloperEnterpriseProgram.md

 ---
 id: register-apple-developer-enterprise-program
 title: Apple Developer Enterprise Program
-sidebar_label: Apple Developer Enterprise Program
 ---

 <div markdown="1" class = "objectives">

 **OBJECTIVES**

-* Register for the Apple Developer Enterprise Program to deploy your app <b>in-house</b>.
+Register for the Apple Developer Enterprise Program to deploy your app <b>in-house</b>.

 </div>

 ## STEP 1.
 Apple ID

-* If you don’t have any Apple ID go to [Step2](#step-2-create-your-apple-id).
-* If you already have an Apple ID, go to [Step 3](#step-3-d-u-n-s-number).

 <div markdown="1" class = "tips">

 **NOTE**

-* To enroll in the Apple Developer Enterprise Program, your Apple ID must be associated with an email address using your organization’s domain name.
+To enroll in the Apple Developer Enterprise Program, your Apple ID must be associated with an email address using your organization’s domain name.

 </div>

+* If you don’t have any Apple ID go to [Step2](#step-2-create-your-apple-id).
+* If you already have an Apple ID, go to [Step 3](#step-3-d-u-n-s-number).

 ## STEP 2.
 Create your Apple ID